-8.08 Successor Trustee: If our organization changes its name, reorganizes, merges with another organization (or comes under the control of any federal or state agency), or if our entire organization (or any portion which includes your IRA) is bought by another organization, that organization (or agency) shall automatically become the trustee or custodian of your IRA, but only if it is the type of organization authorized to serve as an IRA trustee or custodian

-- 8.09 Amendments: We have the right to amend this Agreement at any time.
+- 9.07 Successor Trustee: If our organization changes its name, reorganizes, merges with another organization (or comes under the control of any federal or state agency), or if our entire organization (or any portion which includes your Roth IRA) is bought by another organization, that organization (or agency) shall automatically become the trustee or custodian of your Roth IRA, but only if it is the type of organization authorized to serve as a Roth IRA trustee or custodian. - 9.08 Amendments: We have the right to amend this Agreement at any time.
 Any amendment we make to comply with the Code and related Regulations does not require your consent.
-You will be deemed to have consented to any other amendment unless, within 30 days from the date we mail the amendment, you notify us in writing that you do not consent. - 8.10 Withdrawals or Transfers: Unless you are instructed otherwise, all requests for withdrawals or transfers shall be in writing on a form provided by or acceptable to us.
+You will be deemed to have consented to any other amendment unless, within 30 days from the date we mail the amendment, you notify us in writing that you do not consent. - 9.09 Withdrawals or Transfers: Unless you are instructed otherwise, all requests for withdrawals or transfers shall be in writing on a form provided by or acceptable to us.
 The method of distribution must be specified.
 The tax identification number of the recipient must be provided to us before we are obligated to make a distribution.
-Withdrawals shall be subject to all applicable tax and other laws and Regulations, including possible early withdrawal penalties or surrender charges and withholding requirements. - 8.11 Transfers from Other Plans: We can receive amounts transferred to this IRA from the custodian or trustee of another IRA.
-In addition, we can accept direct rollovers of eligible rollover distributions from employer-sponsored retirement plans as permitted by the Code.
-We reserve the right not to accept any transfer or direct rollover. - 8.12 Liquidation of Assets: We have the right to liquidate assets in your IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your IRA.
-If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree not to hold us liable for any adverse consequences that result from our decision. - 8.13 Restrictions on the Fund: Neither you nor any beneficiary may sell, transfer, or pledge any interest in your IRA in any manner whatsoever, except as provided by law or this Agreement. - The assets in your IRA shall not be responsible for the debts, contracts, or torts of any person entitled to distributions under this Agreement. - 8.14 What Law Applies: This Agreement is subject to all applicable federal and state laws and regulations.
+Withdrawals shall be subject to all applicable tax and other laws and Regulations, including possible early withdrawal penalties or surrender charges and withholding requirements.
+You are not required to take a distribution from your Roth IRA at age 701⁄2.
+At your death, however, your beneficiary(ies) must begin taking distributions in accordance with Article V and Section 9.05 of this Agreement.
+We will make no distributions to you from your Roth IRA until you provide us with a written request for a distribution on a form provided by or acceptable to us. - 9.10 Transfers from Other Plans: We can receive amounts transferred to this Roth IRA from the custodian or trustee of another Roth IRA as permitted by the Code.
+We reserve the right not to accept any transfer. - 9.11 Liquidation of Assets: We have the right to liquidate assets in your Roth IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your Roth IRA.
+If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree not to hold us liable for any adverse consequences that result from our decision. - 9.12 Restrictions on the Fund: Neither you nor any beneficiary may sell, transfer, or pledge any interest in your Roth IRA in any manner whatsoever, except as provided by law or this Agreement.

+The assets in your Roth IRA shall not be responsible for the debts, contracts, or torts of any person entitled to distributions under this Agreement.

+9.13 What Law Applies: This Agreement is subject to all applicable federal and state laws and regulations.
 If it is necessary to apply any state law to interpret and administer this Agreement, the law of our domicile shall govern.
 If any part of this Agreement is held to be illegal or invalid, the remaining parts shall not be affected.
 Neither your nor our failure to enforce at any time or for any period of time any of the provisions of this Agreement shall be construed as a waiver of such provisions, or your right or our right thereafter to enforce each and every such provision.

-General Instructions

-Section references are to the Internal Revenue Code unless otherwise noted.
+General Instructions: Section references are to the Internal Revenue Code unless otherwise noted.